BenStorms25/ten-green-app/README.md

 ### Helpful extensions to have installed:

-Preittier - install through VSCode, then go to File -> Preferences -> Format On Save, and check the box to format with preitteir every time the file is saved.
+Prettier - install through VSCode, then go to File -> Preferences -> Format On Save, and check the box to format with preitteir every time the file is saved.

 ES7 React snippets - install through VSCode, allows you to create basic react components with ease.